lonewolf-201/android-apps/Howl/readme.md

-This is a new messaging app.
+This is a messaging app.

 **This app is still under development.
 One man Project so it is quiet hard, will release once done.**